-It turns out there are five questions whose answers tell me just about everything I need to know about a candidate.
+All of this has taught me that there are five questions whose answers offer just about everything I need to know about a candidate’s skills and knowledge.

 1.What is your definition of content marketing?

 I love this open-ended question, and you can count on savvy interviewers throwing it your way.